-In 1928 Bruno Hampel (1888-1953), an employee of the Austrian Postal Savings Bank, published an article, titled "Die Familie Nestroy und die Sippe der Gattin des Dichters".
+In 1928 Bruno Hampel (1888-1953), an employee of the Austrian Postal Savings Bank, published an article titled "Die Familie Nestroy und die Sippe der Gattin des Dichters".
 This article, which deals with Johann Nestroy's and his wife's genealogy, has become the basis of most publications about Nestroy's family.
 But Hampel's research does not meet modern standards.
 He lacked the necessary expertise concerning archival sources, misidentified a number of Nestroy's relatives and failed to include important biographical data in his article.
 In many instances he could not access the primary sources and had to resort to provisory and undocumented presumptions.
-Once again we are being reminded of the situation in Mozart scholarship where Otto Erich Deutsch never bothered to check the reliability of Emil Karl Blümml's research on Mozart's children and in his edition of the Mozart Dokumente chose to simply rely on Blümml's forty-year-old publication.
+Once again we are being reminded of the situation in Mozart scholarship where Otto Erich Deutsch never bothered to check the reliability of Emil Karl Blümml's research on Mozart's children and in his edition of the Mozart Dokumente chose to simply refer to Blümml's forty-year-old publication.
 Also reminiscent of Mozart research is the fact that some of the transcriptions in the Nestroy Dokumente are so flawed that they should basically be published anew.

-In 1822, shortly before his debut as opera singer, Nestroy expressed his intention to marry Wilhelmine Nespiesni, one of three illegitimate daughters of Katharina Zwettlinger (née Nespiesni, widowed von Sonnenstein) and Count Franz de Paula Zichy de Zich et Vasonkeö.
+In 1822, shortly before his debut as opera singer, Nestroy declared his intention to marry Wilhelmine Nespiesni, one of three illegitimate daughters of Katharina Zwettlinger (née Nespiesni, widowed von Sonnenstein) and Count Franz de Paula Zichy de Zich et Vasonkeö.
 On 23 August 1822 Joseph Carl Rosenbaum, a friend of Wilhelmine's mother, wrote the following in his diary:

 In the afternoon to the garden.
 Mrs. Pisling came there, then her husband with 3 children, Mrs. Zwettling[sic], Mali and Liesi [Amalia Nespiesni and her half-sister Elisabeth Zwettlinger] enjoyed themselves quite well.
 She [Mrs. Zwettlinger] told me that Nestroy wants to marry her Minna, in case he will be hired by the court theater.
 Tomorrow he will sing Sarastro and asked me to support him.
 I disapprove of this marriage.
-(A-Wn, Cod.
+[A-Wn, Cod.
 Ser. n.
 203 Han, Bd.
 10, p.
 57r.
-My thanks go to DI Peter Prokop for providing this source, part of which was first published by Karl Glossy on 24 April 1927 in a newspaper article)
+My thanks go to DI Peter Prokop for providing this source, part of which was first published by Karl Glossy on 24 April 1927 in a newspaper article]

 Marie Weiler in 1861, photograph by Ludwig Angerer (A-Wst, H.I.N.
 229.599 Fa)

 Although the birth of Marie Weiler has been dealt with in the literature, I shall still address this topic, because a) based on an error in the literature (Rommel 1930, 36) her date of birth sometimes is still wrongly given as "13.
 September 1809" (for example in Schöny 1977 and on German Wikipedia), b) the Nestroy Dokumente manage to misidentify Weiler's place of birth, and c) the identity of her father is still not clear in the literature.
 Maria Antonia Cäcilia Laucher (the future Marie Weiler) was born on 13 November 1809, illegitimate daughter of Cäcilia Laucher (b.
 25 November 1787 in Dillingen, daughter of the regens chori Joseph Anton Laucher) and Count Ferdinand von Stockhammer who professed to his paternity by signing his name in the baptismal record.
 That the name of the father reads "Stochtamerer" is caused by the fact that this document is a copy of an original that may still be preserved (which the Dokumente fail to mention).
 Maria Laucher's, her mother's and her aunt's surname is given as "Lager" in the baptismal entry.
 This is a typical off-hand attempt to blur the identity of the mother, a method that was frequently applied on the occasion of the baptism of illegitimate children.
 The later incorrect spelling "Lacher" is nothing else but the long-time result of the flawed baptismal certificate, copied from an incorrect entry that had served the purpose to anonymize an unmarried mother.
 In printed sources Marie's godmother, her aunt, the opera singer Antonia Laucher (1786-1871), always appears under the name Laucher.
 The literature concerning the Laucher sisters is generally weak.
-The German Wikipedia article on Antonia Laucher, for instance, presents the singer as having been married to her own father-in-law.
+As of December 2015 the German Wikipedia article on Antonia Laucher, for instance, presents the singer as having been married to her own father-in-law.